jonkerr/indian-food/README.md

 #### Feedback Data
-This is cleaned user feedback dat generated using our integration testing and demo to demonstrate how it is saved and for new users to test if the reranking is working accurately if the feedback exists.
+This is cleaned user feedback data generated using our integration testing and demo to demonstrate how feedback is saved.
+This will be helpful for new users to test if the reranking is working accurately when the feedback exists for that recipe.
 This will be updated with new feedback anytime a user provids a feedback on the screen.

 | Usage | Status | Path |
 | --- | --- | --- |